 As people begin to misuse Zoloft, they also begin to misuse other substances, but in this case, these substances are not necessarily legal.
 For example, Zoloft misuse led to the use of methamphetamines.
 It also caused people to begin to drink alcohol and misuse prescription pain medications.

-The Symptoms of a Psychological Dependence on Zoloft
+The Symptoms and Side Effects of Dependence on Zoloft

 Most people feel the general symptoms of a psychological dependence on substances listed below:

-- They spend the majority of their time engaged in thinking about or using the substance.
+- Spend the majority of their time engaged in thinking about or using the substance.

-- They are no longer interested in the things that they used to enjoy.
+- No longer interested in the things that they used to enjoy.

-- They believe that they need to take Zoloft in order to be able to function normally, socialize, eat or sleep.
+- Believe that they need to take Zoloft in order to be able to function normally, socialize, eat or sleep.